-Excitement is building and plans are well under way as the World House Choir begins intensive rehearsals for our fall concert — the performance of a powerful 57-minute oratorio entitled Bayard Rustin: The Man Behind the Dream.
+Excitement is building as the World House Choir and Cincinnati singing friends rehearse for the performance of the powerful 57-minute oratorio: Bayard Rustin: The Man Behind the Dream.

 This electrifying work by Cincinnati composer Steve Milloy is scored for mass chorus, two soloists and a small instrumental ensemble.
 It tells the dramatic story of Bayard Rustin, a close associate of Dr. Martin Luther King, Jr. Rustin not only introduced King to Ghandian non-violent methods of protest, he was also largely responsible for organizing the massive and historic March on Washington in 1963.